Shynixn/BlockBall/docs/source/gettingstarted/permissions.rst

 =======================================================================   =======
-Allows to use the **/blockball** and **/blockballbungeecord** command     blockball.command.admin Allows to use the **/blockballreload** command                            blockball.command.reload
+Allows to use the **/blockball** and **/blockballbungeecord** command     blockball.command.admin Allows to use the **/blockballreload** command                            blockball.command.reload Allows to use other commands during Minigames and BungeeCordgames         blockball.command.staff
 =======================================================================   =======

 Users